EquivocalBeing/ClassCodes/README.md

-There are two Matrices code for those who use Jupyter Notebooks
+There are two Matrices codes for those who use Jupyter Notebooks